mspnp/geode-pattern-accelerator/README.md

 The Terraform code also creates a Cosmos DB instance with a database and containers that are necessary for the Azure Functions.
 Each of the locations supplied via Terraform parameter are added as read regions.
 Optionally, the files can be applied with multi-region write enabled, deploying each of the same read regions with write capabilities.
 Other important properties on the Cosmos DB like maximum throughput on the database and containers, consistency level, etc. can also be easily supplied via Terraform parameter.
 Traffic is restricted so that the only entities able to run Cosmos DB queries are the set of Azure Functions in the various geodes.

 Monitoring resources are deployed to each of the resources in the larger API architecture, where possible.
-A single Log Analytics workspace is deployed to the resource group and is configured to capture logs from both the Front Door and Cosmos DB.
-Each Azure Function App is deployed with a dedicated Application Insights that is used to collect and query its log, performance, and error data.
+A single Log Analytics workspace is deployed to the resource group and is configured to capture logs from Front Door, Cosmos DB, Azure Functions, Key Vault, and Cosmos DB.
+Each Azure Function App is also deployed with a dedicated Application Insights that is used to collect and query its log, performance, and error data.
 Application Insights reduces throughput when applied to an API Management instance and the Consumption tier does not currently support Log Analytics, so monitoring has been omitted for API Management.

 The top level resources deployed to the resource group _once_ are as follows: